Nicole Kidman: Critical acclaim and worldwide recognition (1995–2003)

 Following her Oscar win, Kidman appeared in three distinctly different films in 2003.
 The first of those, a leading role in director Lars von Trier's Dogville, was an experimental film set on a bare soundstage.
 Though the film divided critics in the United States, Kidman earned praise for her performance.
 Peter Travers of Rolling Stone stated, "Kidman gives the most emotionally bruising performance of her career in Dogville, a movie that never met a cliche it didn't stomp on."
 The second film was an adaptation of Philip Roth's novel The Human Stain, opposite Anthony Hopkins.
-Her third film that year was Anthony Minghella's war drama Cold Mountain, where she starred opposite Jude Law and Renée Zellweger, playing southerner Ada Monroe, a woman who falls in love with Law's character.
-They became separated by the American Civil War.
+Her third film that year was Anthony Minghella's war drama Cold Mountain, where she starred opposite Jude Law and Renée Zellweger, playing Southerner Ada Monroe, a woman who falls in love with Law's character during the American Civil War.
 Regarding her performance, Time magazine wrote, "Kidman takes strength from Ada's plight and grows steadily, literally luminous.
 Her sculptural pallor gives way to warm radiance in the firelight."
-The film garnered several awards and nominations, most notably for the performances of the cast, with Kidman receiving her sixth Golden Globe Award nomination for Best Actress.
+The film garnered several awards and nominations, most notably for the performances of the cast, with Kidman receiving her sixth Golden Globe nomination.

 Established actress (2004–2009)

 In 2004, Kidman starred in the drama film Birth, which sparked controversy over a scene in which she shares a bath with her co-star Cameron Bright, then aged ten.
 During a press conference at the 61st Venice International Film Festival, she addressed the controversy, saying, "It wasn't that I wanted to make a film where I kiss a 10-year-old boy.
 I wanted to make a film where you understand love."
 For her performance, she received her seventh Golden Globe nomination.
 That same year, she starred alongside Matthew Broderick, Bette Midler, Christopher Walken and Glenn Close in the black comedy science-fiction film The Stepford Wives, a remake of the 1975 film of the same name, directed by Frank Oz.
 The following year, she starred opposite Sean Penn in the Sydney Pollack thriller The Interpreter, playing UN translator Silvia Broome, and starred alongside Will Ferrell in the romantic comedy Bewitched, based on the 1960s TV sitcom of the same name.
-While neither film performed well in the United States, both were international successes.
-For the latter film, she and Ferrell earned the Razzie Award for Worst Screen Couple.
+While neither film performed well in the United States, both were international successes., she and Ferrell won the Razzie Award for Worst Screen Couple.